Encyclopaedia

 Coloration and Sexual Dimorphism: Pure, magnetic wild spectacle.
 The "Wild Form" (encompassing Heckel, Brown, Green, and Blue strains) presents a base canvas ranging from deep, rusty reddish-brown, to pale mustard-yellow, or olive-green.
 The body is sharply severed by nine (9) thick, bold, dark vertical bars (which are the ultimate mood ring: an Alpha turns them completely "off," while a terrified or sick Discus turns them pitch-black).
 The face, dorsal/anal fins, and often the outer perimeter of the disc are violently streaked and laced with a glowing, neon "Wild Turquoise" or Electric Blue vermiculation, offset by a glaring, demonic scarlet-red iris. **Absolute Zero Dimorphism:** Males and females are completely, 100% physically indistinguishable.
 You can only confirm sex during the literal act of spawning, when the female drops a thick, blunt, cylindrical breeding tube, whereas the male's tube is thin, sharply pointed, and conical.

-Tank Setup: The setup strictly dictates life or death.
+Aquarium Setup: The setup strictly dictates life or death.
 Managing an adult school requires enormous, heavily committed aquariums: an absolute life-support minimum of 300 liters (75 Gallons), though 400-500+ liters (100-125+ Gallons, over 4 feet/120 cm long) is the actual standard. *Vertical height is crucial:* the water column must be a minimum of 50 cm (20 inches) deep.
 The aquascape must flawlessly replicate the Rio Negro: the substrate MUST be fine, soft sand (gravel collects deadly waste and ruins their foraging), dominated by colossal, branching bogwood (Manzanita) dangling down from the surface to create safe "shadow curtains", and the lighting must be intensely dimmed by a canopy of floating plants (like Frogbit).
 Tannin-rich, tea-colored water (from Catappa leaves) acts as a powerful anti-depressant, preventing catastrophic panic attacks and "glass-smashing" darting.

-Feeding and Diet: A foraging Macro-omnivore (Micro-Predator).
+Diet and Feeding: A foraging Macro-omnivore (Micro-Predator).
 They feed by hovering over the sand and forcefully "blowing" jets of water at the substrate to unearth hidden invertebrates, or gently picking algae.
 They are notoriously, excruciatingly finicky and frustrating to feed.
 They DEMAND premium-grade, slow-sinking or bottom-dwelling foods: high-end Discus-specific granules (laced with Garlic/Spirulina), high-quality frozen bloodworms, artemia, and white worms.
 Hardcore breeders often use hyper-protein "Beefheart Mix" pastes to achieve monstrous growth, but this is a double-edged sword that devastatingly pollutes the water in minutes.
 You must feed them tiny amounts, but constantly (juveniles demand feeding up to 5 times a day).

 Water Quality: Discus rarely die from mysterious diseases; they die from the owner's ignorance of water chemistry.
 Their tolerance for chemical fluctuations is zero.
 They demand the absolute "Holy Grail" of water conditions: **Extreme Heat** (locked solidly between 28°C and 30°C / 82-86°F; dropping below 80°F is a death sentence), **Extreme Softness** (Reverse Osmosis water is virtually mandatory, KH 1-3, GH 2-6), and **Strict Acidity** (pH 5.5 - 6.8).
 Above all else, the tank MUST remain biologically immaculate.
 Nitrates must be permanently pegged near zero, with zero ammonia.
-You must either deploy titanic filtration with massive, relentless water changes (e.g., 30-50% weekly or a constant automated drip system), or the horrific Hexamita parasite will inevitably butcher the entire school.
+You must either deploy titanic filtration with massive, relentless water changes (e.g. 30-50% weekly or a constant automated drip system), or the horrific Hexamita parasite will inevitably butcher the entire school.

-Compatibility: The ideal Discus tank is a majestic, species-only showcase sanctuary.
+Compatibility and Cohabitation: The ideal Discus tank is a majestic, species-only showcase sanctuary.
 They are too slow and timid to compete for food.
 The only acceptable tankmates—used specifically as "dither fish" to signal to the Discus that the coast is clear—are massive, tight schools of slow, heat-loving South American tetras (Cardinal Tetras or Rummy-nose Tetras), or large, gentle benthic grazers (like *Corydoras sterbai* and Bristlenose Plecos).
 It is an unforgivable, capital crime to mix them with Angelfish (which carry latent parasites and aggressively out-eat them), boisterous tetras (Serpae), fin-nipping Barbs (which will shred the Discus's long, trailing fins), or any territorial cichlids.

-Reproduction in Captivity: One of the most mystical, profoundly moving, and baffling events in nature; for a beginner, breeding them borders on witchcraft.
+Aquarium Breeding: One of the most mystical, profoundly moving, and baffling events in nature; for a beginner, breeding them borders on witchcraft.
 Over years within a school, a pair will naturally bond.
 They will spasmodically and violently "peck" clean a smooth, vertical surface (a terracotta breeding cone or filter intake).
 They lay hundreds of bright orange eggs.
 The world-unique magic happens upon hatching: for the first critical week, the microscopic, dark "wriggler" larvae do not eat plankton.
 Instead, they physically swarm and attach themselves to the flanks of their mother and father, violently grazing and feeding off a thick, hyper-nutritious, protein-rich white mucus secreted by the parents' skin.
 Removing the parents guarantees the fry will instantly starve to death.

 Risks and Diseases: 1.
 Internal Flagellates (Hexamita / "Hole in the Head"): This is the inescapable Curse of the Discus.
 If water quality slips, or a fish is hopelessly bullied by the Alpha, its gut lining is destroyed.
 It will excrete thick, white, stringy feces, completely refuse food for months, hide in the darkest corner (with its black stress bars blazing), and literally waste away into a skeletal "knife-blade," eventually developing open, rotting sores on its forehead.
 It is nearly incurable in late stages.
 2. Panic Darting (Glass Smashing): Suddenly turning on bright room/tank lights short-circuits their brains; a Discus will rocket blindly at bullet speed in the dark, shattering its skull or snapping its spine against the glass or rocks.
 Automatic dimmers are mandatory.
 3. Irreversible Stunting ("Owl Face"): The ultimate tragedy is buying a 2-inch Discus and locking it in a 30-Gallon tank with poor food.
 The body permanently halts growth, but the eyes keep growing, resulting in a grotesquely deformed, giant-eyed "stunted" fish that suffers a pitiful, premature death.